Skip to main contentSkip to search

 Common questions

-Schools sometimes implement shortened days as an interim measure, but accommodation under the Human Rights Code is a shared process.
-Ask in writing whether you are recorded as agreeing, what the rationale is, and what the plan back to full-time is.
+Schools sometimes use shortened days as an interim measure.
+Accommodation under the Human Rights Code is a shared process.
+Ask whether the school recorded your agreement.
+Ask for the rationale and the plan back to full-time.
 If you disagree, say so in writing.

 It depends on how it is used.
 A short-term, reviewed, parent-agreed arrangement with a return plan can be an accommodation.
 A standing arrangement with no rationale, no review dates, and no return plan functions as lost schooling — which is why the written details matter.